Share and Enjoy:

 The Onion

 Calls itself “America’s finest news source and salvage fishery”.
 Always biting, always funny, always making your eyes water.
 You do read, don’t you?
 PS, check out the TV and radio news as well.
-W
+WW

 The Onion Radio News